U-Lead East Asia Disability Rights Forum

 Year 3: Education

-Research will be conducted using a variety of methods and yield a range of different types of output.
-The research findings will be published on a range of local and international platforms, including academic journals and social media.
-Through this research and engagement with stakeholders, the ambition is to energise educators, employers, legal professionals, policy makers and others to work creatively with disabled people to challenge and reduce ongoing exclusion.
+The research was conducted using a variety of methods and yield a range of different types of output.
+The research findings were published on a range of local and international platforms, including academic journals and social media.
+Through this research and engagement with stakeholders, the ambition is to energise educators, employers, legal professionals, policymakers and others to work creatively with disabled people to challenge and reduce ongoing exclusion.

 U-LEAD’s project manager is Stephen Hallett, to whom any inquiries should be directed.
-He can be contacted on email at: firstname.lastname@example.org
+He can be contacted by email: firstname.lastname@example.org